 - Plant host cellular and molecular targets and responses to nematode effectors

-- Plant resistance to nematodes, both conventional and bioengineered
+- Management of plant nematodes, both conventional and novel

 The majority of our research centers around the soybean cyst nematode (SCN), Heterodera glycines, the sugarbeet cyst nematode (BCN), Heterodera schachtii, the tobacco cyst nematode (TCN), Globodera tabacum, and the root-knot nematodes,Meloidogyne spp.
 Cyst nematodes have a very narrow plant host range, while root-knot nematodes have a very wide range of host plant species.
 Both types of nematodes enter plant roots completely and transform selected plant cells into elaborate feeding sites that act as permanent nutrient sinks for the rest of the nematode’s sedentary life cycle.
 Cyst and root-knot nematodes cause billions of dollars in damage each year to many different crops world-wide, and environmentally-safe means of their control are in great demand.